 - How can I get a driver’s license in the USA?

-- How do I find a house?
+- How do I find a house that fits my budget?

 - Where can my children study?